2025 Spring (mid-January start) Semester

-After that date, we cannot guarantee adequate time for processing and review in order to begin spring 2022 classes.
+After that date, we cannot guarantee adequate time for processing, review and decision in order to begin Spring 2025 classes.

 Please carefully complete all required sections.
 Failure to do so may delay the processing of your application.

-The Admissions Committee typically begins admitting applicants by December and completes the majority of its work by April.
+The Admissions Committee typically begins admitting Fall 2024 applicants by December 2023 and completes the majority of its work by May of next year.
 All completed applications are carefully reviewed in their entirety to determine whether the applicant possesses the academic preparation and motivation to successfully complete a rigorous law school curriculum.
-Committee members attempt to gauge each applicant's prior academic performance, expected performance, and writing skills.
+Admissions Committee members attempt to gauge each applicant's prior academic performance, expected performance, and writing skills.

-While LSAT scores and undergraduate GPA are important factors, the Admissions Committee also considers personal statements, letters of recommendation, and supplemental materials.
+While LSAT or GRE scores and undergraduate GPA are important factors, the Admissions Committee also considers personal statements, letters of recommendation, and supplemental materials.

 Checklist of application requirements: